Objective Programme on General Management (Distance Learning)

-This is a distance learning programme.
+This is a distance learning Programme.
 For each module students are required to attend a 3-hour class and between four and six 2-hour on-line meetings with the tutor.
 During the semester, students should study the educational material provided following a specific timeline.

 For each module students are required to dedicate approximately 14 hours per week.
 Furthermore, for each module students must complete and submit two pieces of coursework.

-At the end of the semester students must take written exams either at Neapolis University in Paphos or at local partner examination centers in Cyprus or Greece.
+At the end of the semester students must take written exams either at Neapolis University in Cyprus or at local partner examination centers in Cyprus or Greece.
 Students must obtain at least a mark of 50% in the written exams in order to pass the module.
-Students can retake an exam in case of fail.
+Students can retake an exam in case they fail.
 The final mark obtained for a module consists of the sum of the final written exam mark weighted by 0.7 and the average mark obtained from the two pieces of submitted coursework weighted by 0.3.

 ADVANTAGES OF THE PROGRAMME